IBM-ICP-CoC/ICP-311-Install/docs/setupall.md

 #Update the hosts file

-Make sure that the `/etc/hosts` file on each virtual machine has entries for all of the other virtual machines so that they can talk to each other
+Make sure that the `/etc/hosts` file on each virtual machine has entries for all of the other virtual machines so that they can talk to each other.
+Take note of what your host names are, you will need them in the following steps.

 #Setup SSH keys